zsteinkamp/zsteinkamp.github.io/resume.md

 #### Principal Engineer / Sr. Engineering Manager
 {:.job-role}
 * Hired to build the Splunk Value Platform (SVP) -- a suite of applications used primarily by Splunk sales staff and channel partners that have improved customer acquisition and expansion success rate by over 70%.
-* Key player in shaping the organization's strategy and tactics around management, agile practices, hiring, product/operational analytics, infrastructure, and automation.
+* Key player in shaping the Splunk IT organization's strategy and tactics around management, agile practices, hiring, product/operational analytics, infrastructure, and automation.
 * Hired and mentored engineering and design staff, which have grown to be a highly regarded and decorated team within Splunk.
 * Architected and built a flexible, simple, maintainable application platform using React, Sails.js, Node.js, Postgres, Redis, AWS ECS, and Docker.
-* Developed a super efficient software development workflow and toolkit, leaning heavily into the capabilites of Docker.
+* Developed a super efficient local software development workflow and toolkit, leaning heavily into the capabilites of Docker.
 * Novel work to build an efficient pipeline for generating customized downloadable PowerPoint and Excel files from a Node.js backend with minimal coding, saving months of developer time.
 * Developed an automated, scalable, extensible CI/CD pipeline.
 * Created application monitoring dashboards and alerts using Splunk integrated with VictorOps and Slack.
-* Recipient of several department-level awards.
 * Led initiative around metrics and monitoring, establishing standards and practices as well as delivering department-level dashboards.
 * Developed a system to [quantify team member technical area aptitude](/post/2021/05/22/manager-toolbox.html#quantified-technical-skill) to inform hiring decisions and personal development plans.
 * Developed a [written skills matrix](/post/2021/05/22/manager-toolbox.html#written-advancement-path) to show team members a clear path to growth and promotion.
 * Involved in all key departmental hires in all roles (engineering, design, product management, senior leadership) and took the lead in developing a set of [guidelines to help all interviewers](/post/2019/08/10/how-to-interview-post.html) be more effective.
+* Recipient of several department-level awards.

 #### Jan 2015 - Jul 2017
 {:.job-date}